hackclub/hackclub/workshops/rock_paper_scissors/README.md

 Here are some things which you can do:

 - Consider changing and adding more features!
-- Making the game a two player game.
+- Making it a two player game.
-- Make the game only of 3 turns.
+- Make the game only of 3 turns instead of running it infinitely.
 - You can give the text a typewriter effect.
 (If you dont know how to do it watch [this][typewritter] video)

 **Examples on how people have customized it:**